Published on August 31, 2021

 Why?
 Because NCAA Division 1 (DI) follows a strict timeline for courses and credits.
 The academic eligibility clock for DI schools starts your first year of high school and counts 4 years from there.
-This means, the NCAA DI is only going to evaluate your high school courses taken during your first four years of high school.
-Here are a couple scenarios to keep in mind:
+This means the NCAA DI is only going to evaluate your high school courses taken during your first four years of high school.
+Here are a couple of scenarios to keep in mind:

 No matter the scenario, all student-athletes looking to play in college must meet the NCAA’s 16 core course requirements.
 An NCAA DI college may choose to apply for a waiver with the NCAA if they can argue extenuating circumstances, however, you should never assume you will get a college to file a waiver for you.
 Waivers are used very rarely.

 If you repeat a grade, and you have earned grades of D or higher, don’t repeat those same courses (unless you are ahead in your credit count).
 Take different courses so you can continue earning NCAA credits toward your requirements.
 NCAA will not grant credit for the same course taken twice.
 By junior or more likely senior year, when the NCAA reviews your profile, it is often too late to make up the credits.
-Don’t be one of the many reclassified students, who find out too late that they are short required credits and can’t play NCAA DI sports.
+Don’t be one of the many reclassified students, who find out too late that they are short the required credits and can’t play NCAA DI sports.

 The NCAA expects students to enroll in college within one year following their high school graduation.
 Some sports have an even shorter timeframe than that.

 Any longer than one year, and students must sit out their first year at college.
 The NCAA also counts one season of competition for every year they compete.
 So for those who graduate high school early, this doesn’t mean they get an additional year to delay their collegiate enrollment.